theyosh/TerrariumPI/docs/_tabs/setup.md

 : Shuffle the playlist every time it is (re)started.

 Repeat
-: Repeat the plyalist.
+: Repeat the playlist.
 If shuffle is enabled, it will be shuffled every repeat action.

 Audio files
 : List of audio files.
 The order of adding is order or playing.